-The CIBER Case Challenge brings teams of four from around the world to compete in analyzing and presenting an international business case to judges.
+The CIBER Case Challenge brings teams of four undergraduate students from around the world to compete in analyzing and presenting an international business case to judges.
 The CIBER Case Challenge offers an excellent opportunity for students to gain exposure to international business issues as well as to meet business students from around the globe.
 There are social events, such as the annual t-shirt exchange, in addition to the competition.

 The 2014 CIBER Case Challenge will be held at the University of Connecticut during October 15 - 19, 2014.
 For information about selection of the UConn team, please contact Kelly Aceto.

 The CIBER Challenge case may address multiple geographical regions and multiple functional areas.
 The actual content of the case will be kept secret until the competition begins.

 Each team must be comprised of four currently enrolled business students working on their first university degree (undergraduates).
 No alternates are permitted.